 Some customers have a singular, easily identifiable core process that they want to automate.
 This process is generally a strategic cornerstone of their business.
-We use the term Monoliths to describe this type of customer.
+We use the term "Monoliths" to describe this type of customer.

-This type of company has no difficulty picking the process to automate, getting internal support for the project, or setting KPIs to define success.
-In this case, the most difficult decision at the start of the project is usually around whether a Commercial off-the-shelf (COTS) BPMS is the right technology to use or whether the company should build custom software to automate its custom process.
+A monolith has no difficulty picking the process to automate, securing internal support for the project, or setting KPIs to define success.
+In this case, the most difficult decision at the start of the project is usually around whether a Commercial off-the-shelf (COTS) BPMS is the right technology to use or whether the company should build custom software to automate the chosen process. И

-Developing workflows is a process of capturing all relevant information that goes into the process: who is involved, what they're responsible for, how tasks are handed off, which tasks are manual and which are automated.
+Developing workflows is the practice of capturing all relevant information that goes into a process: who is involved, what they're responsible for, how tasks are handed off, which tasks are manual and which are automated.